 There’s no doubt that running a startup is a tough job.
 It takes a lot of passion, determination, and hard work.
 The bulletproof founder who works all hours of the day, handles every project, and thrives under pressure, is a myth.
-In reality, this type of behavior often leads to burnout, poor health, and lower productivity.
+In reality, these grueling lifestyle often leads to burnout, poor health, and your mood affecting productivity.

 Founder burnout is not inevitable.
 Thwarting burnout certainly won’t happen overnight.
 Take steps to find a better work-life balance, delegate tasks, and combat stress head-on.
 It’ll help to stop burnout before a company turns to ashes.